stellar/freighter/docs/docs/guide/usingFreighter.md

 #### `signTransaction(string) -> <Promise<string>>`

-This function accepts an object containing an transaction XDR string, which it will decode, sign as the user, and then return the signed transaction to your application.
+This function accepts a transaction XDR string, which it will decode, sign as the user, and then return the signed transaction to your application.

 The user will need to provide their password if the extension does not currently have their private key.
 Once the user has provided their password, the extension will have access to the user private key for 5 minutes.
 The user must then review the transaction details and accept within those 5 minutes for the transaction to be signed.